cloudflare/cloudflare-docs/content/registrar/account-options/domain-management.md

 1. From your [dashboard home page](https://dash.cloudflare.com/login), click **Registrar**.
 2. Find the domain you want to check and click **Manage**.
-3. Refer to the **Registration** for information regarding your domain fees.
+3. Refer to **Registration** for information regarding your domain fees.
 From here, you can also opt to [renew or extend](/registrar/account-options/renew-domains/) your domain registration.

 ## Edit WHOIS records